 “I’m quitting” is an unnerving sentence to utter, no matter the circumstances.
 A couple weeks ago, I received some exciting news.
 I had no idea where to start, so the nerd in me turned to Google to better prepare myself.

-My workplace has become like my second family and as much as I know that change will be good for me and my career, it is always hard to leave co-workers behind.
-The end is near for my current role, and I am fairly confident I have put everything in place for a smooth transition.
-I have outlined the steps that I took, from giving my notice, to getting ready to leave to my final departure.
+My workplace has become a second family to me and as much as I know that change will be good for me and my career, it is always hard to leave co-workers behind.
+I have outlined the steps that I took, from giving my notice to getting ready to leave to my final departure.

 Arrange a Meeting